benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 |**upmid**|Nike user profile identifier|
 |**appid**|Application identifier|

->**TIP:** To learn how to obtain an access token see the <a href="https://bitbucket.nike.com/projects/DR/repos/dev-portal-resources/browse/getting-started/Derived-Token.md" target="_blank">Generating an Access Token</a> guide.
+>**TIP:** To learn how to obtain an access token see the [Generating the Access Token](https://bitbucket.nike.com/projects/DR/repos/dev-portal-resources/browse/getting-started/Derived-Token.md){:target="blank"} guide.

 ### JWT (JSON Web Token)

-Some endpoints such as [*Submit Order Payments for Approval*](/doc/commerce/payment/api_payment.html#submit-payments-for-approval) require a <a href="https://bitbucket.nike.com/projects/DR/repos/dev-portal-resources/browse/getting-started/JWT.md" target="_blank">JWT</a> that is signed for a service authorized to call the endpoint.
+Some endpoints such as [*Submit Order Payments for Approval*](/doc/commerce/payment/api_payment.html#submit-order-payments-for-approval-post) require a [JWT](https://bitbucket.nike.com/projects/DR/repos/dev-portal-resources/browse/getting-started/JWT.md){:target="blank"} that is signed for a service authorized to call the endpoint.

 In this case, pass the JWT in the **X-Nike-Authorization** request header.
 Also, send the name of the application (e.g. "checkouts") that is authorized to call this endpoint in the **X-Nike-AppId** request header.
 This is the service name used to sign the JWT.

 The JWT tokens are configured to be reusable within a certain time period, after which any calls using that JWT will be rejected.
 Work with the Product Owner of the API to understand the schedule for when the JWT token need to be updated.

-See the <a href="https://confluence.nike.com/display/SECDEV/Nike+JWT+Detailed+Reference+Guide" target="_blank">Nike JWT Reference Guide</a> for more information.
+See the [Nike JWT Reference Guide](https://confluence.nike.com/display/SECDEV/Nike+JWT+Detailed+Reference+Guide){:target="blank"} for more information.

 |Required headers for JWT|Description|
 |---|---|